Skip to contents

 1. Selects analog pool locations based on select, max_clim, max_geog, and k

-2. Computes distance-based weights for each analog (via weight and theta)
+2. Computes distance-based kernel weights for each analog (via kernel and theta)

 3. Fits a weighted least squares regression of y on covariates using these weights, with optional ridge penalty lambda

-4. Returns the regression coefficients (intercept + slopes)
+4. Returns the regression coefficients (intercept + slopes), and optionally their standard errors (see se in analog_search()).

 The math: beta = (X'WX + lambda * I_p)^{-1} X'Wy, where W is diagonal weights, X is the design matrix (intercept + covariates), and I_p penalizes covariate coefficients only (not the intercept).